 Sometimes, when camping, you need caffeine.
+The Bialetti Moka Express is the classic stovetop espresso maker.

 Maybe you had a big hike the day before and those 1000's of feet of elevation gain are hitting you like a freight train.
 Maybe it’s 4am and you want to catch the sunrise over Mt.
 Kilimanjaro.